TemperKimshing/wv_dumper/README.md

 Dumper is a Frida script to dump L3 CDMs from any Android device.

+## Changelogs:
+[2021.12.23]
+- Automatically start "bitmovin.com/demos/drm" from your device after the "Hooks Completed".
+(Required chrome browser and adb)
+- And some minor changes
+---

 ## Dependencies

 Use pip to install the dependencies: